junxit/us-congress-code/title-15/chapter-14a/sec-634c.md

 ### Amendments

 2016—Pub.
 L. 114–125 designated existing provisions as subsec. (a), inserted heading, and added subsec. (b).
 2010—Par.
 (6).
 Pub.
 L. 111–240 added par.
 (6).

+### Delegation of Authority Under 15 U.S.C.
+634c(b)(3)(B)

+Memorandum of President of the United States, Oct.
+9, 2020, 85 F.R.
+65631, provided: Memorandum for the United States Trade Representative By the authority vested in me as President by the Constitution and the laws of the United States of America, including section 301 of title 3, United States Code, I hereby delegate to the United States Trade Representative the authority vested in the President by section 634c(b)(3)(B) of title 15, United States Code.
+You are authorized and directed to publish this memorandum in the Federal Register.
+Donald J. Trump.